badumbl/demoqa-website-testing/README.md

 # demoqa-website-testing

-Testing of the https://demoqa.com/ website using Selenium, TestNG and Java
+Selenium, TestNG and Java practice by testing of the https://demoqa.com/ website

 Each menu element of the site is tested as a separate page object.